Artoria2e5/svg-emoticons/README.md

 Simply fork & PR.
 Don't forget to add your copyright info to the Dublin Core metadata if you want to have the info in the files.

 You may want to optimize the SVGs before making a PR since it can help reduce some unnecessary digits and/or style attributes.
+Four significant digits, shoren color values, CSS2XML, Group collapsing and creating for similar attributes, working around renderer bugs and removing/ shortening IDs should be suitable for most cases.
+For images with smooth nodes, consider keeping editor data.
+Do NOT remove metadata or comments.
+Use spaces for indentation.